-Blood lipid parameters in the two patients groups compared to the control are given in Table 1.
-In the predialysis group, patients with CRI, lipid disturbance is characterised by elevated TG and decreased TC, LDL-C and HDL-C concentrations.
-When compared to the controls, there were significant differences in the mean serum TG concentrations (2.41 1.09 vs.1.40

-0.80 mmol/L, p<0.001).
-This group of patients had significantly lower mean HDL-C concentrations compared to controls (1.07 0.24 vs.1.37 0.28 mmol/L, p<0.001).
+Blood lipid parameters in the patients with CRI (pre-dialysis group) compared to the controls are given in Table I. Lipid disturbance is characterized by elevated TG and decreased TC, LDL-C and HDL-C concentrations.
+When compared to the controls, significant differences in the mean serum TG concentrations (2.41 ± 1.09 vs. 1.40 ± 0.80 mmol/L, p<0.001) showed.
+This group of patients had significantly lower mean HDL-C concentrations compared to controls (1.07 ± 0.24 vs. 1.37 ± 0.28 mmol/L, p<0.001).
 Decrease in TC and LDL-C is not significant compared to the control group (p>0.05).
-Risk factors were higher for patients compared to controls and there is statistically significant difference only for TC/HDL-C ratio (p<0.05).
+Risk factors were higher for CRI patients compared to controls and there is a statistically significant difference only for the TC/HDL-C ratio (p<0.05).